postech-dao/simperby/docs/vetomint.md

 might be the case where the half of validators have casted non-nil prevotes and the other half have casted nil prevotes.
-In such a case, if it were the original Tendermint, although all validators have made decisions, validators can do nothihg but wait for the upcoming timeout expiration, which can be intolerably long.
+In such a case, if it were the original Tendermint, although all validators have made decisions, validators can do nothing but wait for the upcoming timeout expiration, which can be intolerably long.

 To prevent such issues, we add a new early termination rule to Tendermint.
 If a